PaddlePaddle/PaddleSuite/docs/other_devices_support/how_to_contribute_device.en.md

 The PaddlePaddle deep learning framework provides multiple integration solutions, including operator development and mapping, subgraph and whole graph integration, deep learning compiler backend integration, and open neural network format conversion.
 Device vendors can flexibly choose based on their chip architecture design and software stack maturity.
 For specific details, please refer to [PaddlePaddle Custom Device Integration Solutions](https://www.paddlepaddle.org.cn/documentation/docs/en/develop/dev_guides/custom_device_docs/index_en.html).

-## 1.2 Support for Various Kits
+## 1.2 Support for PaddleCV devkits

-Since PaddleX is based on the PaddlePaddle model library, after the device completes the integration into the PaddlePaddle backend, select the corresponding kit to submit code based on the models already supported by the device to ensure that the relevant kits are adapted to the corresponding device.
-Refer to the contribution guides for each kit:
+Since PaddleX is based on the PaddlePaddle model library, after the device completes the integration into the PaddlePaddle backend, select the corresponding devkit to submit code based on the models already supported by the device to ensure that the relevant devkits are adapted to the corresponding device.
+Refer to the contribution guides for each devkit:

 1. [PaddleClas](https://github.com/PaddlePaddle/PaddleClas/tree/develop)